captainalan/pelican-test/content/corona-virus-109.md

 some group&mdash;like a union&mdash;you will likely be branded as "anti-education" and called mean names like a Luddite Dummy-head.

-Other forms of profiting off of coersion come from making money off of mandatory training, licensing, and regulating.
+Other forms of profiting off of coercion come from making money off of mandatory training, licensing, and regulating.
 Here, you don't really "make/do" anything&mdash;you're in the business of getting people in trouble.